shaftoes/diary.sh/README.md

 repositories with the relevant extension for the language it is just a small tool.
 The executeable is still `diary`, though.

+diary.sh is _not_ compatible with prior versions of the diary application.

 See diary(1) for a more complete description and a bunch of examples.

 ## Requirements: